-In one particularly interesting test the word "heart" was flashed across the conter of the visual field, with the "he" portion to the left of the center and "art" to the right.
+In one particularly interesting test the word "heart" was flashed across the center of the visual field, with the "he" portion to the left of the center and "art" to the right.
 Asked to tell what the word was, the patients would say they had seen "art"-the portion projected to the left brain hemisphere (which is responsible for speech).
 Curiously when, after "heart" had been flashed in the same way, the patients were asked to point with the left hand to one of two cards-"art" or "he"-to identify the word they had seen, they invariably pointed to "he."
-The experiment showed clearly that both hemispheres had simultaneously observed the portions of the word available to them and that in this particular case the right hemisphere. when it had had the opportunity to express itself, had prevailed over the left.
+The experiment showed clearly that both hemispheres had simultaneously observed the portions of the word available to them and that in this particular case the right hemisphere, when it had had the opportunity to express itself, had prevailed over the left.

 Because an auditory input to one ear goes to both sides of the brain, we conducted tests for the comprehension of words presented audibly to the right hemisphere not by trying to limit the original input but by limiting the ability to answer to the right hemisphere.
 This was done most easily by having a patient use his left hand to retrieve, from a grab bag held out of view, an object named by the examiner.
 We found that the patients could easily retrieve such objects as a watch, comb, marble or coin.
 The object to be retrieved did not even have to be named; it might simply be described or alluded to.
-For example, the command "Retrieve the fruit monkeys like best" results in the patients' pulling out a banana from a grab bag full of plastic fruit; at the command "Sunkist

-Is a lot of them" the patients retrieve orange.
-We knew that touch information from the left hand was going excludly to the right hemisphere because or the later, when the patients were ded to name various pieces of fruit aced in the left hand, they were unable core above a chance level.
+For example, the command "Retrieve the fruit monkeys" like best" results in the patients' pulling out a banana from a grab bag full of plastic fruit; at the command "Sunkist ils a lot of them" the patients retrieve rorange.
+We knew that touch information from the left hand was going excluvely to the right hemisphere because oments later, when the patients were ked to name various pieces of fruit laced in the left hand, they were unable score above a chance level.

-The upper limit of linguistic abilities in each hemisphere varies from subject a subject.
-In one case there was little or a evidence for language abilities in the what hemisphere, whereas in the other three the amount and extent of the cacities varied.
-The most adept patient lowed some evidence of even being he to spell simple words by placing lestic letters on a table with his left hand.
-The subject was told to spell a ford such as "pie," and the examiner then placed the three appropriate letters, one at a time in a random order, in his If hand to be arranged on the table.
+The upper limit of linguistic abilities in each hemisphere varies from subject subject.
+In one case there was little or evidence for language abilities in the ght hemisphere, whereas in the other aree the amount and extent of the caacities varied.
+The most adept patient howed some evidence of even being ble to spell simple words by placing lastic letters on a table with his left and.
+The subject was told to spell a vord such as "pie," and the examiner hen placed the three appropriate letters, me at a time in a random order, in his est hand to be arranged on the table.
 The patient was able to spell even more bstract words such as "how," "what" and "the."
-In another test three or four etters were placed in a pile, again out of view, to be felt with the left hand.
-The letters available in each trial would spell wly one word, and the instructions to the subject were "Spell a word."
-The patent was able to spell such words as p" and "love."
-Yet after he had completed this task, the patient was unable pame the word he had just spelled!
+In another test three or four etters were placed in a pile, again out of new, to be felt with the left hand.
+The etters available in each trial would spell only one word, and the instructions to the subject were "Spell a word."
+The paient was able to spell such words as 'cup" and "love."
+Yet after he had completed this task, the patient was unable to name the word he had just spelled! -